Release Phase

 release: python manage.py migrate

-runs a script that includes a number of different commands:
+runs a script that includes several different commands:

 release: ./release-tasks.sh